Respect, Devotion, Surrender.

 Mysore Style Ashtanga Yoga Classes: You may arrive at anytime until 1 hour before the end of the class.
 Try to reserve at least 1h for your practice.
 On the first day beginning students typically practice for 30-40 minutes.
 The length of practice gradually increases.
 Suitable for all levels of practitioners.

-Hatha Yoga classes are Guided 1 hour 15 minutes.
+Yin Yoga classes and Friday Ashtanga Led Class are Guided.
 Please arrive on time for all Guided Classes.
 At fifteen minutes late you can only enter class with special permission from the teacher.
 As this classes has a steady flow, please avoid arriving late as it will interrupt the class.

-Margaret, Cauhe, Paulain and Carolina’s classes are taught in Portuguese or English, according to students needs.
+Margaret, Cauhe and Rosana classes are taught in Portuguese or English, according to students needs.
+Anastasia’s classes (Yin Yoga) are taught in English.

 There will be no Ashtanga classes Full & New Moon days